One Ocean Marine Ltd Crew Terms & Conditions

 From 18 January 2017, all ships which are subject to MLC have been required to carry and display on board two certificates confirming that financial security is in place for:

 (a) shipowners’ liabilities for repatriation of crew, essential needs such as food, accommodation and medical care and up to four months’ outstanding contractual wages and entitlements in the event of abandonment.
-Click here for more information.
+Click here

 (b) contractual payments for death or long-term disability due to an occupational injury, illness or hazard set out in the employment agreement or collective agreement.
-Click here for more information.
+Click here

 3: Non-Discrimination Policy / Blacklist